XiaodanXing/Guide4Yanglab/JADE2_Tutorial.md

 <!-- **DO NOT ask Why, no time to answer** -->

-**If you have any question, please check the [official docs](https://docs.jade.ac.uk/en/latest/index.html) first, if you can not handle the problem in 6 hours, then consider to contact Ming Li / Xiaodan Xing / Jiahao Huang via email, you will get response in 1-2 working day**
+**If you have any questions, please check the [official docs](https://docs.jade.ac.uk/en/latest/index.html) first; if you can not handle the problem in 6 hours, then consider to contact Ming Li / Xiaodan Xing / Jiahao Huang via email, you will get a response in 1-2 working day**

 ---

 ## 0 - Introduction

-We have three account on JADE2, namely
+We have three accounts on JADE2, namely

 > user_1 (ready, managed by Ming Li - <ming.li@imperial.ac.uk>) <br>
 > user_2 (on the way, managed by Xiaodan Xing - <x.xing@imperial.ac.uk>) <br>